John Contreras

 Every patient walks in with their own beliefs about exercise, their own motivations, their own fears about movement.
 Rehabilitation isn't one-way traffic from therapist to patient—it's a collaboration.
 Our job isn't to simply prescribe exercises; it's to create an environment where successful outcomes become possible based on their beliefs and motivations, not just our clinical reasoning.

-The biggest hurdles in rehabilitation aren't anatomical—they're behavioral.
-Habit building and behavior change are where the real work happens.
+The biggest hurdles in rehabilitation aren't anatomical—they're behavioural.
+Habit building and behaviour change are where the real work happens.
 Understanding this is what separates exercise prescription that gets filed away from programs that actually transform how patients move and live.

-Physiotherapy Knowledge — Understanding injury pathology, tissue healing, pain science, and clinical reasoning to make safe, effective decisions.
+• Understanding injury pathology, tissue healing, pain science, and clinical reasoning to make safe, effective decisions

-Strength & Conditioning Principles — Applying progressive overload, periodization, and athletic development concepts to build resilience and performance.
+• Applying progressive overload, periodisation and athletic development concepts to build resilience and physical performance

-I specialize in gym-based rehabilitation programs, particularly for athletic patients with lower limb and spinal injuries, as well as the athletic development of young and adolescent athletes.
-My clinical focus is helping patients transition from "injured" to "active lifestyle"—building a new, positive relationship with exercise that extends far beyond our time together.
+Whether you're 15 or 75, my clinical focus is the same: helping patients transition from "injured" to "active lifestyle"—building a new, positive relationship with exercise that extends far beyond our time together.

-If you're a physiotherapist—especially a new graduate—you're likely facing some of the same questions I did:
+If you're a physiotherapist—especially a young graduate—you're likely facing some of the same questions I did:

 • How do I get patients to actually complete their home programs?